-Aetiology and management of Acute and chronic diarrhoea.
+Aetiology and management of acute and chronic diarrhoea.
 Gastro-oesophageal reflux disease.
 Functional and structural causes of constipation in children.
 Encopresis, soiling and faecal incontinence.
-Detection and treatment of worm infestation.
-Diseases of the liver due to infection (hepatitis), storage disease, inborn errors of metabolism.
+Detection and treatment of worm infestations.
+Diseases of the liver due to infection, storage disease, inborn errors of metabolism.
 Congenital abnormalities of liver and hepatobiliary system.

-Investigate and evaluate causes of failure to thrive and plan nutritional therapy.
+Investigate and evaluate causes of failure to thrive and planning of nutritional interventions.